 A terrible week in Ionian history

 This weekend is a sombre one in the history of the island of Zakynthos, when the island was shaken by one of the worst earthquakes the area ever experienced.
-This event was actually series of earthquakes that began on the 8 August 1953, building up to a large earthquake on the 12 August 1953 that caused a lot of damage, and sadly a humber of deaths.
-As well as the main earthquakes there were hundreds of tremors and aftershocks that affected the island, that left a devastating trail of destruction in its wake.
+This event was actually series of earthquakes that began on the 8 August 1953, building up to a large earthquake on the 12 August 1953 that caused a lot of damage, and sadly a number of deaths.
+As well as the main earthquakes there were hundreds of tremors and aftershocks that affected the island, and left a devastating trail of destruction in its wake.

-The episode now called the Great Ionian Earthquake began on the 08 August 1953 when a number of tremors disturbed the island.
+The episode, now called the Great Ionian Earthquake, began on the 08 August 1953 when a number of tremors disturbed the island.
 Zakynthos was then hit by a large earthquake on 9 August 1953 that damaged many buildings, especially on the eastern side in Zakynthos Town.
-Shaken but unhurt, islanders dusted themselves down and continued on, clearing up the damage that had occurred whilst trying to get back to normal, albeit through aftershocks and mild uncertainty.
+Shaken but unhurt, islanders dusted themselves down and continued on, clearing up the damage that had occurred, whilst trying to get back to normal, albeit through aftershocks and mild uncertainty.

 Two days later on the 11 August 1953 another large earthquake hit the island, damaging more buildings, making many of them collapse, rendering them uninhabitable.
-Islanders tried their best to carry on but it was hard for them as the previous few days had been full of tense worry.
+Islanders tried their best to carry on but it was hard for them, as the previous few days had been full of tense worry.
 The tremors had continued to be felt and there was a lot of damage, some of which was now unrepairable.
-Little did the bare Zakynthians know that the worst was yet to come, and it wasn’t long before both Zakynthos and Kefalonia were dealt a devastatingly hard blow.
+Little did the Zakynthians know that the worst was yet to come, and it wasn’t long before both Zakynthos and Kefalonia were dealt a devastatingly hard blow.

 Help comes from afar

 Whilst islanders tried to come to terms with what had happened, help swiftly made its way to the island.
-HMS Bermuda and HMS Gambia were the first to arrive on the scene and four Israeli ships weren’t far behind, making their way to Kefalonia to assist the neighbouring island who had been affected just as badly.
+HMS Bermuda and HMS Gambia were the first to arrive on the scene and four Israeli ships weren’t far behind, making their way to Kefalonia to assist the neighbouring island, who had been affected just as badly.
 As the ships docked in Zakynthos Town, Zakynthians were given food, water and medical treatment.
 Tents were set up in Solomos Square to help those who were dispossessed, and the Royal Navy crew pitched in wherever they were needed.
 Some stretchered the wounded, others dug through rubble to rescue those who were missing or to help find much treasured possessions, others helped distraught islanders find loved ones they had been separated from.

 An island rebuilds

 Over time, Zakynthos Town was cleared, new homes and businesses were built and injures healed.
-Sadly much was lost, and families grieved for loved ones too, but the island did rebuild and live on.
+Sadly much was lost though, and families grieved for loved ones, but the island did rebuild and live on.
 No one can ever begin to imagine what Zakynthos or Kefalonia went through during that week, as the island was struck by so many earthquakes.
 To lose so many people, buildings and possessions hit the island hard, and it’s a time that still lives in the minds of those who went through it, but the strength and determination of the Greek people showed itself and helped them through this awful time.

 The Zakynthos Informer Team’s thoughts are with all those who tragically lost their lives or who were injured.
 Today we remember.